CalabreseLab/seekr/README.md

 pass `--log2 Log2.post` for log transformation of z-scores following count standardization (this is the default), and pass `--log2 Log2.none` for no log transformation.

-If we want to avoid normalization, we can produce *k*-mer counts per kb by setting the `--log2 Log2.none`, `--uncentered` and `--unstandardized` flags:
+If we want to avoid standardization, we can produce *k*-mer counts per kb by setting the `--log2 Log2.none`, `--uncentered` and `--unstandardized` flags:

 ```
 $ seekr_kmer_counts example.fa -o out_counts.csv -k 2 --log2 Log2.none -uc -us